tkasarla/tkasarla.github.io/_posts/2018-11-10-possible-conference-funding.md

 ---
 layout: post
-title: Sources of student travel grants in India (specific to CV/ML/AI conferences)
+title: Sources of student travel grants in India (AI and Vision conferences)
 description: possible funding scenarios for students to attend conferences outside India
 ---